PRESTO TAP OFFS

 2/3

-of missed tap-offs are never reported to the call centre - meaning most go unresolved
+of missed tap-offs are never reported to the call centre - most go unresolved

-of riders report that there's no clear information on if and when to tap on and off
+of riders report there's clear instructions of when to tap on and off

 😵💫